solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Azure Free Account

-As described in the \[Why Move to Azure document\], Azure offers a \$200 free credit for developers to trial Azure or jump right into a Pay as you Go subscription.
+Azure offers a \$200 free credit for developers to trial Azure or jump right into a Pay as you Go subscription.
+[Innovate faster with fully managed MySQL and an Azure free account]

 ## Azure Subscriptions and Limits